Olm - Meet the Baby Dragons

 We received another visit by Dr Mali and Dr Sessions.
 Dr Mali took a photograph of an embryo under the microscope.

-She made us happy by pointing out that a small dimple for the toes is already visible on the limb rudiment, which is a sign that it is not long until the hatching stage.
+She pointed out that a small dimple for the toes is already visible on the limb rudiment, which is a sign that it is not long until the hatching stage.
+(We have to admit that we were happy like proud expecting parents seeing their baby's ultrasound.)

 The embryo seems to be in the development stage 19 according to Briegleb.